Time Signatures Grade 2

 The major scales that we’ve learnt (ABRSM Grade 2) which use sharp key signatures are G, D and A major.
 The sharps in key signatures are always written in this …

 What are the Degrees of the Scale?
-Any note of any scale can be given a number as well as a name.
-The first/last note of the scale is often …
+Degrees of the scale are tested at grade two music theory.
+Any note of any scale can be given a number as well …

 Minor scales sound different to major scales because they are built on a different pattern of tones (whole steps) and semitones (half steps).
 Many people think that minor scales sound sad, …